Press

 The Best Jazz on Bandcamp: July 2021

-“This modern cosmic jazz session from Ayumi Ishito has an intoxicatingly drifting ambiance.
-But there’s always a sense that the musicians are actively exploring where the next phrasing or volley of notes will take them—a sense of focus that balances out the album’s ephemeral qualities…”
+"This modern cosmic jazz session has an intoxicatingly drifting ambiance.
+But there’s always a sense of focus that balances out the album’s ephemeral qualities... the music always remains engaging, despite sending out signals that it is time to bliss out…"

 Left Bank Magazine